Pope, recovering well, had ‘severe’ narrowing of his colon

 “Pope Francis is touched by the many messages and the affection received in these days, and expresses his gratitude for the closeness and prayer,” he said.

-Francis has enjoyed relatively robust health, though he lost the upper part of one lung in his youth due to an infection.
+Francis has enjoyed relatively robust health, though he lost the upper part of one lung in his youth because of an infection.
 He also suffers from sciatica, or nerve pain, that makes him walk with a pronounced limp.

+The Vatican has continued normal operations in his absence, though July is traditionally a month when the pope cancels public and private audiences.
+There was no weekly general audience on Wednesday, for example, but the monthlong suspension of the pope’s weekly catechism lessons had been previously announced.

 “